 Extensions are requested from your tutor and will be documented.
 Forms for long extensions are also requested from your tutor in addition to being available on the VLE.
-Completed extension requests should be submitted to you module tutor or to Chris Workman or Annie Carr.
+Completed extension requests should be submitted to Chris Workman or Annie Carr.